 In today’s world, having your own personal brand is becoming more and more common.
 It’s not just something for celebrities who create their own perfumes or clothing lines anymore.
 As a realtor, you know better than most that your personality is your most valuable tool to win people over, generate more leads, and sell more real estate.
 In this way, your personality is your brand.

-If you work for a brokerage or a real estate agency, you might be asking why you need to invest in building a website for yourself as a realtor.
+If you work for a brokerage or a real estate agency, you might be asking why you need to invest in building a website for yourself as a realtor or real estate app development.
 Yes, your brokerage features you on a dedicated page on their website.
 This is useful, but since your own, charismatic personality is what has helped you win people over, it’s the core of your brand.

 Having your own website means that you’ve got a consistent web presence for yourself, even if you happen to change brokerage or move forward as a realtor completely on your own steam.
 If you’re already on your own, you know just how powerful your own digital presence can be.
 Remember, it’s not enough to have a static website.
 You need to make sure that you post blogs regularly, keep your website optimized for search engines, and capture email addresses of those who visit.
 It’s also important to let visitors know which areas or localities you cater to, the kind of real estate you cater to, and that you don’t forget to showcase reviews from satisfied clients.